NlShulman/NlShulman/README.md

 - 👋 Hi, I’m @NlShulman
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning and improving my Python coding skills, 100 days of code, the complete python pro bootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any python projects, uploading my code projects
 - 📫 How to reach me #LinkedIn https://www.linkedin.com/in/nicole-shulman-40069244

 <!---